 Trees for Georgetown's purpose is to plant and maintain the trees that line the residential streets of our community.
 Working as a committee of CAG since 1989, Trees for Georgetown has planted nearly 2,000 trees, contracted watering services during drought periods and provided preventative maintenance of at-risk trees.

-Each tree costs approximately $800 to purchase and plant.
+Each tree costs approximately $1500 to purchase, plant, and install regulation tree-boxes.
 Trees for Georgetown is a volunteer group funded entirely by gifts and grants.
 Please support the continuing effort to keep our neighborhood vibrant and green.
 Donations may be sent to Trees for Georgetown, c/o the Citizens Association of Georgetown.
-For further information, you can email Betsy Emes at Betsyemes@aol.com or call the CAG office at 337-7313.
+For further information, you can email Trees for Georgetown at firstname.lastname@example.org.

 In partnership with Casey Trees and the Urban Forestry Administration, Trees for Georgetown has inoculated elm trees on Q Street between 28th and 32nd Streets against Dutch Elm disease.
 This must be done periodically to stave off potential disease in these mature trees.
 Trees for Georgetown also injected these trees for mites.